 [Day 5: Gora to Hakone Yumoto (train 40min)]

 As you know I dislike this sort of typical tourist itinerary, but it is a good place to bring the old folks and first-timers to Japan.
 I enjoyed my subsequent visit to Hakone in Dec 2016 a whole lot more though, because we had our own wheels, and sexy ones too!
-More on that in another post (coming soon).
+Read my trip report on driving a GTR on the famous hairpin turns of Hakone.

 Date of activity: 7-8 Sep 2015